-Bare-root -Deciduous trees and shrubs, as well as root-wrapped evergreens, become available towards the end of the month, so you could think ahead and prepare the ground for them now.
+Bare-root deciduous trees and shrubs, as well as root-balled evergreens, become available towards the end of the month, so you could think ahead and prepare the ground for them now.
 They are cheaper than containerised plants, and are the perfect choice whenever large numbers are needed – perhaps for a new hedge, woodland or a rose bed.

 Last chance to trim deciduous hedges to keep them looking tidy over the winter.
 Climbing roses should be pruned now if not done last month.
 Shrubs normally pruned hard in the spring such as Buddleja davidii, Cornus alba, and Lavatera, can be cut back by half now, to prevent wind rock and to neaten their appearance.